-All students must submit a Request for Graduate Examination form at least two weeks prior to the PROPOSAL defense and members of the students' review committee should be provided with a copy of the proposal a minimum of two weeks prior to the defense meeting.
-On the Request for Examination form, for the DRP proposal defense, select the Doctoral-Comprehensive Examination option on the form.
+All students must submit a Graduate Exam Request form at least two weeks prior to the PROPOSAL defense and members of the students' review committee should be provided with a copy of the proposal a minimum of two weeks prior to the defense meeting.
+On the Graduate Exam Request form, for the DRP proposal defense, select the Doctoral-Comprehensive Examination option.
+If you have committee members that need a special graduate faculty appointment, please submit all their paperwork when and preferably before you submit your proposal defense request.
+All these forms are to be submitted to the SEHD Doctoral Programs Coordinator.

-Conducting the DRP study
+Conducting the DRP Study